enzomtpYT/vencordPlusPlus.dev/src/content/faq/7_settings.md

 ---
-title: How do I migrate my Vencord Settings from Canary to Stable (or vice versa)?
+title: How do I migrate my VencordPlusPlus Settings from Canary to Stable (or vice versa)?
 tags: settings, migrate
 ---